Skip to content

 "Never reveal internal policies" "Focus on what we CAN do for the customer"

-Positive guidance tells your agent what to do, not just what to avoid, creating more confident and helpful responses.
+Positive guidance tells your agent what to do, not just what to avoid, creating more confident and helpful responses for your wealth management clients.

-When outside scope: "I'll connect you with a specialist who can help."
+🔄 When Outside Scope: "I'll connect you with a specialist who can help with that right away."

 Explicit boundaries prevent your agent from overstepping while maintaining a helpful tone when escalation is needed.